Expand Your Career Horizons With a Dual Major From Northwood University.

-A dual major is when an undergraduate student who completes two sets of major requirements.
-Northwood University will award only one bachelor’s degree, but will list both majors at time of completion.
-The added benefits of a dual major include the opportunity to increase your knowledge and the potential for increased earnings and competitiveness.
+When an undergraduate student completes two sets of major requirements, he or she earns a dual major.
+Northwood University will award only one bachelor’s degree but will list both majors at time of completion.
+Benefits of a dual major include the opportunity to increase your knowledge and the potential for increased earnings and competitiveness.

 Additional, per-credit tuition charges apply for any overloads or compressed/summer courses.
-An “overload” is any additional credits over 17 credits per semester.
-Talk to an academic advisor about how advanced placement (AP) scores and previous college credit can save you time and money.
+An “overload” means any additional credits over 17 credits per semester.
+Talk to an Academic Advisor about how advanced placement (AP) scores and previous college credit can save you time and money.
 Also, be sure to check out Summer Session tuition rates which may offer additional savings.

 A major consists of completing all required major courses (a minimum of 24 credits) within the curriculum.
-A minor consists of six, three credit courses (18 credits) within a major where at least three courses (9 credits) are in courses at the 3000 or 4000 level (junior and senior level courses).
+A minor consists of six three-credit courses (18 credits) within a major where at least three courses (nine credits) are in courses at the 3000 or 4000 level (junior and senior level courses).

 To get started earning a dual major, contact your Academic Advisor to discuss your personal educational path and how this may impact your current academic plan.